Sponsored Projects Certification Program

 of On-Line Case Studies

-courses, trainees are required to review a series of detailed case studies
+are required to review a series of detailed case studies related to the

 Timing: There is no time limit to complete the requirements, but no certification will be awarded until all requirements have been met.
 Each classroom course is taught twice each year: Foundations in summer and winter, Essentials in spring and fall.
 The on-line cases and test are always available.